dimitri-edel/codeinstitute/readme.md

 ### Books page
 The page gives a short descritpion of all of Bruce Lee's books on martial arts and provides the user with the opportunity to order one of his books.
 ## Testing
+### Lighthouse
+Didn't have enough time to straighten out all issues with performance.
+Most of them come down to using third party resources such as fontawsome and google fonts.
+Also, I used a lazy technique for sizing most of the images by using the auto for either the heightth or the width of a given image.
+I was going to get that taken care of if I had enough time.
 ### Bugs
 A few minor bugs came up at the first test.
 But all of them were typos and were fixed immediately.
 ### Validator Testing